Skip to Content

 Dinant Cable Car (or the 408-step Staircase)

-After our visit to the Citadel, we took a cable car to the town center that’s located by the river below.
+After the visit to the Citadel, take a cable car to the town center which is located by the river below.

 You can also take the stairs if you are in need of a challenge.
 We gladly skipped them – all 408 stairs – and used the cable car both ways.
 It takes less than a minute!